Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Malvern-Glen Iris has 101 active public transport stops serving a mix of train, light rail, and bus services.
-These stops are covered by 17 routes that together facilitate 9,592 weekly passenger trips.
-Residents have excellent accessibility to these stops, with an average distance of 174 meters to the nearest one.
+Malvern-Glen Iris has 101 active public transport stops.
+These include train, light rail, and bus services.
+There are 17 routes operating in total, serving 9,592 weekly passenger trips.

 Frequently Asked Questions - Transport